-For around \$800 or more, you can buy a dedicated wall-mounted charging station31.
+For around \$800 or more, you can buy a dedicated wall-mounted charging station33.
 They are safer, more robust, and charge faster compared to regular wall sockets, so are the ideal option for homes, businesses, and public locations.
 WorkSafe guidelines indicate standards you should look for in a product.
-Some take payment, have timers, or can connect to a smartphone.
+Some take payment, have timers, are smartphone controllable, or work well with solar34.